-While U.S. Highway 61 may not conjure up imageries of classic Americana kitschness; flaming skull bandanas; Rock & Roll music; Harley Davidson Motorcycles and convertible Cadillac’s as Route 66 does, it is still a highly renowned road and much celebrated for its deep and rich musical ancestry, delineating key and influential musicians like Robert Johnson, Elvis Presley, Chuck Berry and Bob Dylan and many more too numerous to mention here.
-The old highway has a huge literary connection, among Mark Twain, F. Scott Fitzgerald, and the pop culture icon of Charles M. Schultz.
-Adding to that some of history’s greatest tipping points; Vicksburg and the Lorraine Motel are traversed by U.S. Highway 61.
+While Highway 61 may not be as famous as Route 66, it’s still a highly renowned road and much celebrated for its rich musical ancestry.
+The old highway also has literary connections, with associations including Mark Twain, F. Scott Fitzgerald, and the pop culture icon Charles M. Schultz.
+Add to that the historical town of Vicksburg and the famous Lorraine Motel, both of which are traversed by Highway 61.

-Please note: Ensure you have travel insurance that covers the use of your rental vehicle.
+Ensure you have travel insurance that covers the use of your rental vehicle.
 You can never be too safe.
-I used Cover-More Travel Insurance which provided me with the cover I needed for my trip.
+Cover-More Travel Insurance can provide you with the cover you’ll need for your trip.

-Our U.S. Highway 61 journey took us right away from the generic tourist traps, and we’re really glad we planned our trip in advance to ensure we didn’t have any nasty surprises while away e.g lack of travel insurance, lack of budgeting, lack of payment flexibility and security.
-All of this ultimately lead us to have more travel money to spend on our wonderful trip.
+A Highway 61 journey will take you right away from the generic tourist traps.
+Planning the trip in advance means you won’t have to deal with any nasty surprises, like a lack of travel insurance or bad budgeting.
+All this ultimately leads to having more travel money to spend on your wonderful trip.

 If you have any additional questions about road tripping through the USA, or road tripping through any country – our team of FXperts will be able to give you the travel money advice you need.
-Click here to find your nearest store.
+Find your nearest store today.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.